VoxeLibre/VoxeLibre/mods/ITEMS/mcl_bamboo/README.md

 This mod adds minecraft-like bamboo nodes to your Mineclone 2 world.

 Code: Michieal.
-Original (basic) bamboo code by: Krock.
+Original (basic) bamboo code by: Small Joker.

-License for code: GPL3; images / textures: CC-BY-SA.
+License for code / images / textures: CC-BY-SA.
 Images Created by Michieal, except for:
 Inventory / wield image: created by RandomLegoBrick#8692 and is CC0.